 This can be thought of almost as a sort of bridge circuit that achieves balance only if the receiver shaft is brought to one of two (matching) positions with the transmitter shaft.

 One rather ingenious application of the synchro is in the creation of a phase-shifting device, provided that the stator is energized by three-phase AC:

-In between those positions, these phase-shifted fields will mix to produce a rotor voltage somewhere between 0o, 120o, or 240o shift.
+In between those positions, these phase-shifted fields will mix to produce a rotor voltage somewhere between 0°, 120°, or 240° shift.
 The practical result is a device capable of providing an infinitely variable-phase AC voltage with the twist of a knob (attached to the rotor shaft).

 A linear movement of a few inches (or cm) resulting in multiple revolutions of the synchro (resolver) generates a train of sine waves.
 An Inductosyn® is a linear version of the resolver.
 It outputs signals like a resolver; though, it bears slight resemblance.

 Inductosyn: (a) Fixed serpentine winding, (b) movable slider 2-phase windings.
 Adapted from Figure 6.16 [WAK]

 The two slider AC signals must be measured to determine position within a pitch, the fine position.
 How many pitches has the slider moved?
 The sine and cosine signals’ relationship does not reveal that.
 However, the number of pitches (number of waves) may be counted from a known starting point yielding coarse position.

 A linear Inductosyn has a transformer ratio of 100:1.
 Compare this to the 1:1 ratio for a resolver.
 A few volts AC excitation into an Inductosyn yields a few millivolts out.

 There is also a rotary version of the Inductosyn having 360 pattern pitches per revolution.
 When used with a 12-bit resolver to digital converter, better that 1 arc second resolution is achievable.
 This is an incremental encoder.